cutetofuu/nc-news/README.md

    - shows a specific article, when an article id is given
    - updates the vote count for a specific article
    - posts a new article
+   - deletes an existing article

 2. `topics`

    - shows a collection of topics
+   - posts a new topic

 3. `comments`